cvedovini/wp-linkedin/readme.txt

 == Changelog ==

+= Version 1.18 =
+- Stripped down the jQuery Tools library to the scroller only to avoid clashes with other jQuery plugins and reduce footprint.
+- Added support for honors & awards section to the profile template.
+If you want to activate it then make sure to add the following fields to the list of
+fields: `honors-awards:(name,issuer,date,description)`

 = Version 1.17.2 =
 - Change in the way urls are built to make sure the correct separator for query